What Is Copy Trading? Review and Introduction to the Best Copy Trading Platforms

 This trading model is suitable for those who lack the time for active trading or the necessary knowledge of technical analysis.

-Advantages and Disadvantages of Copy Trading
+History and Evolution of Copy Trading

 In copy trading, one gains access to the experience and knowledge of a professional trader; however, failing to thoroughly assess the signal provider’s performance or mismanaging risk and capital can lead to significant losses.
 The pros and cons are outlined below: